mechanicious/domenu/README.md

 This is where the next version is being cooked.

 ###Notes
-- `@version-control` tags indicate version change relative to the absolute version of the plugin
+- `@version-control` tags indicate version impact relative to the absolute version of the plugin; a change introduces to the plugin